hetznercloud/cli/docs/reference/manual/hcloud_storage-box_subaccount_update-access-settings.md

 ### Options

 ```
       --enable-samba            Whether the Samba subsystem should be enabled (true, false)
       --enable-ssh              Whether the SSH subsystem should be enabled (true, false)
       --enable-webdav           Whether the WebDAV subsystem should be enabled (true, false)
   -h, --help                    help for update-access-settings
+      --home-directory string   Home directory of the Subaccount.
+Will be created if it doesn't exist yet
       --reachable-externally    Whether the Storage Box should be accessible from outside the Hetzner network (true, false)
       --readonly                Whether the Subaccount should be read-only (true, false)
 ```

 ### Options inherited from parent commands